-When as a hero's Health falls to Zero he immediately falls to the ground, unconscious.
+When as a hero's Health falls to Zero, he immediately falls to the ground, unconscious.
 Whilst unconscious:

-- · he can do nothing - enemies can attack him (attack and defend dice are rolled as normal) but they will try to attack conscious heroes as a higher priority. - another hero can heal him with a spell or scroll or by pouring a healing potion into his mouth (this is an action for the pourer and the heroes must be be adjacent) - another hero can pick him up provided he is light and the carrier is heavy.
-This action can be done in the middle of moving i.e the other hero can move to the unconscious hero, pick him up and then continute moving the rest of his movement.
-However, the carrier's Speed stat is reduced by 3 and the carrier can only move each turn (cannot take any actions). - another hero can drop him (this is not an action) - another adjacent hero can pick up his holding slot and back-packed items (as single action) - another adjacent hero can take off a single worn item.
+- he can do nothing - enemies can attack him (attack and defend dice are rolled as normal) but they will try to attack conscious heroes as a higher priority. - another hero can heal him with a spell or scroll or by pouring a healing potion into his mouth (this is an action for the pourer and the heroes must be adjacent) - another hero can pick him up provided he is light and the carrier is heavy.
+This action can be done in the middle of moving i.e. the other hero can move to the unconscious hero, pick him up and then continue to moving the rest of his movement.
+However, the carrier's Speed stat is reduced by 3 and the carrier can only move each turn (cannot take any actions). - another hero can drop him (this is not an action) - another adjacent hero can pick up his holding slot and back-packed items (as a single action, but the other hero cannot move that turn) - another adjacent hero can take off a single worn item from him (as a single action, but the other hero cannot move that turn)